lucashusted/pytrendex/README.md

 ## Analyzing the results

-result.indices.plot() # creates a matplotlib of the plot for us to look at result2.trends.plot() # plots the adjusted individual terms that make up the index
+result.gti.plot() # creates a matplotlib of the plot for us to look at result2.gti.plot() # plots the adjusted individual terms that make up the index

 result.indices.to_csv('file.csv') # saves the indices as a csv file